zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 ## Learning Goals

+- Use an external library Flask-SQLAlchemy to simplify tasks from earlier ORM lessons.
+- Manage database tables and schemas without writing SQL.
-- Use the Flask Shell to execute commands to insert, query, update, and delete rows in a database table.
+- Use the Flask Shell with Flask-SQLAlchemy to create, read, update and delete records in a SQL database.

 ---

 ## Key Vocab

+- **Schema:** The blueprint of a database.
+Describes how data relates to other data in tables, columns, and relationships between them.
+- **SQLAlchemy:** An open-source SQL library and object-relational mapper (ORM) for the Python programming language.
+- **Flask-SQLAlchemy:** A Flask extension that makes it easier to use SQLAlchemy.
 - **Flask Shell**: A Python interactive shell to run commands in the context of a Flask application.
 - **Database Session**: An object that manages persistence operations for